NUDelta/pathFinder/README.md

 The final view controller, is PathFinderMapViewController.
 This view controller is linked to by all of the previous view controllers, and shows a route on a google map view.
 All the view controllers pass a route to this view controller, which then displays as a pop up inside the original view controller, allowing a user to go back and create a new route or view another route.

 How to Run:
 In order to run the application through Xcode, the following packages must be installed:

+The following can be installed by clicking the + button in the Link Binary with Libraries dropdown menu, in the Build Phases tab:
 Social.framework
 SystemConfiguration.framework
 StoreKit.framework